boevski/hugo/README.md

 ## elink.html

 This shortcode allows you to link pages using a unique ID.
-This way, you get a working link wherever and whenever you move the file containing the link.
+This way, you get a working link wherever and whenever you move the linking file or the target file.

 In addition, the link automatically pulls the name of the target resource: